Ryah/SDV-Rebind/README.md

 ## Support

-Please [open an issue](https://github.com/Ryah/SDV-Rebind/issues/new) or contact Wireless/Ryah#5421 on Discord for support.
+Please [open an issue](https://github.com/Ryah/SDV-Rebind/issues/new) or contact `ryah.` on Discord for support.

 ## Contributing